 SARTA offers fixed route and demand response service in Stark County to provide reliable service to as many as possible in Stark County.
-These fixed routes operate over 20 hours and over 7,500 miles each day, Monday through Saturday.
+These fixed routes operate over 20 hours and over 8,200 miles each day, Monday through Saturday.
 SARTA also operates express routes to Cleveland and Akron.

-Ridership - In 2018, SARTA provided over 2,480,232 rides between Fixed Routes, Proline and Medline services.
-An increase of 56,714 rides or 2.34 percent from 2017.
-We mostly attribute this to aggressive ridership campaign and promotional program.
-In 2017, SARTA provided 2,423,518 rides.
+Ridership - In 2019, SARTA provided over 2,355,864 rides between Fixed Routes, Proline and Medline services.
+A decrease of 124,368 rides or 5.01 percent from 2018.
+In 2018, SARTA provided 2,480,232 rides.

 Fixed Route Service - 47 fixed route buses operating over 20 hours a day from just before 5:30 am and finishing after 1:30 am, Monday through Saturday.
-The Fixed Route fleet covers an average of 7,100 miles a day with service covering Alliance, Akron, Canton, Cleveland, Hartville, Jackson Township, Louisville, Massillon, North Canton and Uniontown.
+The Fixed Route fleet covers an average of 8,200 miles a day with service covering Alliance, Akron, Canton, Cleveland, Hartville, Jackson Township, Louisville, Massillon, North Canton and Uniontown.
 79 percent of Stark County's population lives within a 1⁄2 mile of SARTA's fixed routes.

 Proline Services - 53 Proline buses with service available countywide for customers who meet American with Disabilities Act (ADA) requirements.
 Proline operates over 20 hours a day from just before 5:30 am and finishing after 1:30 am, Monday through Saturday.
-In 2018, Proline services ran a total of 161,267 trips.
+In 2019, Proline services ran a total of 158,983 trips.